Idriz4work/FDF/README.md

 # FDF-Clone

-A 42 Networks Graphics Project focused on building a 2D/3D Wireframe Model from scratch using the Minilibx library.
+A 42 Networks Graphics Project focused on building a 2D/3D <b>Wireframe Model</b> from scratch using the Minilibx library.

 ---